mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Next steps

-After you configure and publish the connector, monitor its status on the **Data sources** tab in the [Admin Center](https://admin.microsoft.com).
+After you configure and publish the connector, monitor its status on **Data sources** in the [Admin Center](https://admin.microsoft.com).
 For more information, see [Manage your connector](manage-connector.md).

 For help and support, see [Microsoft Graph support](https://developer.microsoft.com/graph/support).